 I think a little Euclid tonight is just what I needed.

-Explore posts in the same categories: Christian Analysis, Philosophy for Today, Science Fun comment below, or link to this permanent URL from your own site.
+Christian Analysis, Philosophy for Today, Science Fun comment below, or link to this permanent URL from your own site.